abdulrahmantkhalifa/hubble/README.md

 go run agent/main/agent.go -url=ws://localhost:8080 -name=agent1 2222:agent2:127.0.0.1:22
 ```

-The forwarding rule reads as "Listen on local port `2222` and forward connection to that port to over agent2 to machine 127.0.0.1:22 (in agent2 network)"
+The forwarding rule reads as "Listen on local port `2222` and forward connections to that port over agent2 to machine 127.0.0.1:22 (in agent2 network)"
 You can add as many forwarding rules as you want

 If you want the application to dynamically choose an unused local port to listen on, you may specify `0` as the local port.
 The application will log the actual chosen port to the console.

-If you have enabled authorization you might have to specify a key to open a tunnel.
+If you have enabled authorization, you might have to specify a key to open a tunnel.
 This key has to be specified on the command line.
 ```sh
 go run agent.go -url=ws://localhost:8080 -name=agnet1 2222:myconnectiontoken@agent2:127.0.0.1:22
 ```